-The 5 Best Clicky Mechanical Switches - Fall 2024
+The 6 Best Clicky Mechanical Switches of 2025

 Best Clicky Switches

-True to their name, clicky switches make clicky noises.
+Clicky switches make clicky noises.
 They look like other mechanical switches but have small mechanisms that produce this signature sound for each keystroke.
-Clicky switches are also known for being loud.
-Some are quieter than others—but more often than not, coworkers, pets, family members, or fellow coffee shop patrons will probably find the sound of clicky keyboards distracting in closed environments.
+These switches are also known for being loud, and while some are markedly quieter than others, your coworkers, pets, family members, or fellow coffee shop patrons will probably find the sound of clicky keyboards distracting in closed environments.

-We've tested 101 switches.
-Below are our recommendations for the best clicky options you can buy.
-The pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website you purchase them from.
+We've tested over 150 switches.
+Below are our recommendations for the best clicky switch options you can buy.
+The pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website from which you purchase them.
 It might be worth shopping around a little!

-See the Additional Details section below if you're interested in the differences between click jacket and click bar designs referenced in this article.
-Or, if you're looking for more options, see our recommendations for the best keyboard switches, the best linear switches, the best tactile switches, and the best gaming switches.
+See the Additional Details section below if you're interested in understanding the differences between different clicky designs referenced in this article.
+Or, if you're looking for more options, see our recommendations for the best keyboard switches, the best linear switches, the best tactile switches, and the best gaming mechanical switches.

 1. Best Clicky Switch

-Also, note that these switches are a bit on the heavier side.
-They're a bit heavier than the Kailh White Owl Box switches, which are our recommendation for the best typing click switches below—so keep that in mind if you use your keyboard for long stretches, as your fingers may tire out.
-On the other hand, if you're looking for an even heavier, more tactile, and crunchy-sounding alternative with the same box design, check out the Kailh Box Thick Clicky Navy switches instead.
+Also, note that these switches are on the heavier side.
+They're heavier than the Gateron Melodic switches above, so keep that in mind if you use your keyboard for long stretches, as your fingers may tire out.
+On the other hand, if you're looking for an even heavier, more tactile, and crunchy-sounding alternative with the same box design, check out the Kailh Box Thick Clicky Navy switches mentioned later in this article.

 For a more affordable typing alternative, we recommend the Kailh Box White V2 switches, which have a crisp, stable actuation and are much admired for their tactile feedback.
 They're also significantly lighter than many clicky switches and have an unusually long and responsive return spring, so they're a great choice if you love a click bar sound profile but are concerned about the heavier feel many clicky switches are known for.

 If you're working on a cheaper build and looking for the best clicky option, we recommend the Outemu Blue switches.
-These switches may be around the same price as our budget pick from some major online retailers like Amazon, but you can often find them cheaper from smaller retailers, like The KapCo.
+These switches may be around the same price as our budget pick from some major online retailers like Amazon, but you can often find them cheaper from smaller retailers like The KapCo.
 These switches have a more affordable and mechanically simple click jacket design, producing their signature sound only on the downstroke.
 They're also loud, even compared to most clicky options.
-However, these are among the lightest actuating clicky switches available, so they're a great pick if you're more a fan of the sound profile rather than the heavier feel of most clicky switches.
+However, as with the Kailh Box White V2 switches above, these are known for being on the lighter side, so they're a great pick if you're more of a fan of the sound profile rather than the heavier feel often associated with some clicky switches.

-However, their comparatively simple design means they're less durable and stable-feeling than a premium box switch like our best pick, the Kailh Box Jade.
+However, their comparatively simple design means they're a bit less stable-feeling than a premium option like our best pick, the Gateron Melodic switches.
 Some enthusiasts find these switches also feel fairly scratchy and produce a slight rattling sound.
-These switches offer reasonable smoothness, good tactility, and an ultra-lightweight feel at a price that's difficult to match compared to other clicky options—making them a solid entry-level choice.
+They offer reasonable smoothness, good tactility, and a fairly lightweight feel at a price that's difficult to match compared to other clicky options, making them a solid entry-level choice.

 For gaming, we recommend the Kailh Speed Bronze switches.
 As their name suggests, these switches are all about reaction speed.
 They're lightweight and have a very short pre-travel distance, but you still get strong tactile feedback on actuation and a surprisingly clean clicking sound.
 These switches are well-suited for fast-paced or competitive games when input speed is crucial.